 Summary

-The central part of the Indian Social Security system is a provident fund (the EPF) which is primarily designed to deliver benefits that can be withdrawn at retirement age or in a limited range of other circumstances.
+The central part of the Indian Social Security system is the Employee-provident fund (EPF) which is primarily designed to deliver benefits that can be withdrawn at retirement age or in a limited range of other circumstances.
 The EPF is essentially a mandatory personal savings scheme.

 Details